GCUGreyArea/regex-parser/README.md

 ## Notice

 This is a proof of concept application to demonstrate a principal in the architecture of parsing.
 It does not have a framework and has not been written to be efficient or to production standards.
+A simple efficiency improvement would be to use Hyperscan to match the table of regex patterns, then on a correct match, either use `PCR2` or `RE2`.

 ## Terminology